Com320/OC-mech-datum-boxes/README.md

 - **Isolated GPG Environment**: Signature verification takes place in an isolated GPG environment to avoid conflicts with existing keys

 These features are enabled by default but can be disabled in the settings.json file if needed.

+## Known Issues

+- **Repository Path Requirement:** The scripts expect the repository to be located at `/root/OC-mech-datum-boxes`.
+Cloning to any other path will cause some scripts and configuration steps to fail.
+This is a known limitation and will be addressed in future updates.

 ## Important Note